HISTORY OF HOTEL ST. FRANCIS

 1986 Patricia and Goodwin Taylor, residents of Virginia, purchased a leasehold in the hotel from the Vigil and Armijo Families, remodeled and reopened the De Vargas Hotel as the Hotel St. Francis in 1986 with a decadent Victorian style.
 The old De Vargas Hotel had 98 guestrooms originally, but in order to create private bathrooms that were lacking in the original hotel, the guestroom count was reduced to 79.
 In addition, a new restaurant and bar replaced the original barber and beauty shops.

-2008 Heritage Hotels and Resorts acquired the hotel in 2008 and purchased the leasehold.
+2008 Heritage Hotels and Resorts acquired management of the hotel in 2008 and purchased the leasehold.
 Heritage Hotels fully renovated the hotel to create a new experience for the hotel guests.
 The design inspiration comes from the patron saint of Santa Fe, St. Francis of Assisi.
 St. Francis was a wealthy nobleman raised in privilege, who chose to give up his life of luxury to follow the teachings of Christ.
 In 1209, he founded the Franciscan Order, which provided for a simple existence.
 The Franciscan missionaries significantly influenced the settlement of Santa Fe and northern New Mexico by bringing their religion, architecture, agriculture, artistry, and culinary expertise to the region.